 Understanding PPD in Adoptive Parents

 Postpartum depression can also affect adoptive parents.
 Adoptive parents do not have the same physical experience that a birthmother does.
-However, there are similar emotional and mental stresses that come with welcoming a new child into the home.
+However, similar emotional and mental stresses come with welcoming a new child into the home.